CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 2. PDF Handling

-CrucibleIQ: Upload, read, highlight, annotate, and cite PDFs without leaving the app.
+CrucibleIQ: Upload, read, annotate, and cite PDFs without leaving the app.
 The reader is built in.

 Obsidian: PDFs require plugins like Annotator.
 Many Obsidian users read PDFs in a separate app and link to them.